-Typically, by this point, candidates will have passed initial screening and some pretty tough online tests (numerical, verbal, cognitive ability etc.).
-However, before they can move on to the assessment centre/superday and actually get face-to-face with the potential employer, the video interview is a hurdle that must be overcome.
+Typically, by this point, candidates will have passed the initial screening and some pretty tough online tests (numerical, verbal, cognitive ability, etc.).
+However, before they can move on to the assessment center or super day, and actually get face-to-face with the potential employer, the video interview is a hurdle that must be overcome.

 In the video interview, a candidate sits in front of their webcam and records their answers to pre-set questions.
-Generally, these answers will be reviewed and scored either by AI/algorithms (in the case of HireVue for example) or by HR professionals (in the case of other providers) who are often sub-contractors and not actually employed by the company.
+Generally, these answers will be reviewed and scored either by AI/algorithms (in the case of HireVue for example) or by HR professionals (in the case of other providers) who are often sub-contractors and not actually employed by the company you’re interviewing for.

 But how should you present yourself in the video interview to enhance your chances of succeeding?
 Here’s some of the advice that we give our clients at Harrison Careers:

-- Do a Google search to see if anyone has posted the latest questions used by the company you’re interviewing with – if yes, prepare bullet points answers to these questions beforehand so you’re thoroughly ready for what’s going to be thrown at you.
+- Do a Google search to see if anyone has posted the latest questions used by the company you’re interviewing with.
+If yes, prepare bullet point answers to these questions beforehand so you’re thoroughly ready for what’s going to be thrown at you.

 - Always use concrete examples of your achievements to support your answer – and include measurable metrics where possible.

 - Speak clearly and slowly (particularly if you are not a native English speaker).

 - Pretend you are talking to a real person.
 Don’t be boring!
 Smile, change the tone of your voice, convey your excitement for the role and the answers you’re giving.
-Use your hands to show you are excited.
+Use your hands to show you are engaged and enthusiastic.

 - Why do you want this particular role?